 - advocated for the rights of street vendors in Chinatown that were targeted during former NYC Mayor Giuliani’s Quality of Life campaign

 - worked in a city-wide coalition that pushed Mayor Bloomberg to sign an Executive Order providing language access for immigrant New Yorkers

 - organized countless tenants to fight their landlords and stay in their homes

 - developed the leadership of young people around a vision for social justice through organizing

-- coordinated over a thousand volunteers and members as first responders in Chinatown following Hurricane Sandy
+- coordinated almost a thousand volunteers and members as first responders in Chinatown following Hurricane Sandy

 Today, we have a membership base of over 200 individuals, and a support base of over 3,000 people throughout NYC.
 We are part of local and national alliances addressing neoliberal globalization.
 We have a strong organizing model that guides our work.
 As we look back to our history to reflect on the lessons learned, we are also looking forward to continue the struggle for racial and economic justice in the years to come.